eniola-ajala/firebase-app/README.md

-# This website's backend was integrated with Firebase
+# This website's backend was integrated with Firebase.
 This was one of the projects done during Pearls Africa Foundation Bootcamp.

 The project was done to practice my skils of materialize css, react-bootstap.

 # Getting Started with Create React App